USS Rehoboth (AVP-50): Oceanographic survey operations 1948-1970

+In August 1963, Rehoboth sailed from Adak, Alaska for a three-month oceanographic survey of the North Pacific off both coasts of the Kamchatka peninsula.
+This included a rare visit by a U.S. Navy vessel to the Sea of Okhotsk.
+On August 21, 1963, while undertaking deep-sea oceanographic operations (and therefore unable to get underway), Rehoboth inadvertently drifted into (or was overtaken by) a Soviet naval exercise.
+A Soviet warship (following naval protocol) informed Rehoboth that she had drifted into a dangerous area and requested that she depart the area.
+As soon as the oceanographic equipment had been recovered and was on deck, Rehoboth complied.

+In November 1963, after a port call in Yokosuka Japan, Rehoboth paid a three-day good-will visit to the city of Nakhodka in the Soviet Union.
+It was reportedly the first U.S.-flagged vessel ever to visit that city.

-In September 1965 Rehoboth completed operations in the northern Pacific and in November 1965 commenced survey operations in the South China Sea, conducting in December 1965 a hydrographic survey of the coast of South Vietnam from the Mekong Delta to Cape Padaran.
+In September 1965, Rehoboth completed operations in the northern Pacific and in November 1965 commenced survey operations in the South China Sea, conducting in December 1965 a hydrographic survey of the coast of South Vietnam from the Mekong Delta to Cape Padaran.

 After completing survey operations in the South China Sea in February 1966, Rehoboth sailed east, arriving at San Francisco on 23 March 1966.
 Overhaul and United States West Coast operations followed.
 In 1967 she conducted operations in the northern and western Pacific.
 In California waters from December 1967 until 14 March 1968, she then departed San Francisco for Yokosuka, Japan.
 She undertook survey operations in the Philippine Sea until August 1968, returning to San Francisco on 26 September 1968, where she remained for the balance of the year.
 She operated off the California coast in early 1969 until deploying to the Far East in August 1969, returning in December 1969 to San Francisco.